Effective Presentations Checklist

 - How much does the audience know about the presentation topic (and their previous experience)?

 - What is the audience’s feelings/position/attitude regarding the presentation topic?

 - What is the Purpose of the Presentation?
-The answer to this question will help you determine how to organizing your presentation as well as chose the appropriate content.
+The answer to this question will help you determine how to organize your presentation as well as choose the appropriate content.
 If you don’t know the answers to the questions below, ask the person inviting you to speak.
-Although the following is not an exhaustive list, these items may prompt you to determine other questions you may want to ask.
+Although the following is not an exhaustive list, these items may prompt you to determine other questions you may want to ask: